-In June 2018, the International Accounting Standards Board (the "IASB") published the discussion paper DP/2018/1 on "Financial Instruments with Characteristics of Equity" (the "DP/2018/1 Paper").
+In June 2018, the International Accounting Standards Board (the IASB) published the discussion paper DP/2018/1 on "Financial Instruments with Characteristics of Equity" (the DP/2018/1 Paper).
 The IASB Board decided to move the project to its standard-setting programme at the December 2020 Board meeting.
 At the April 2021 meeting of the IASB it was agreed to continue discussions on potential refinements to the disclosure proposal explored in the DP/2018/1.
 At the March 2022 meeting of the IASB the reclassification of financial instruments issued by an entity as financial liabilities or equity instruments was discussed.
-The IASB was not asked to make any decisions and will consider proposals for potential reclassification principles.
-The next milestone is to produce an exposure draft.
-If the proposals set out in the DP/2018/1 Paper are implemented in their current form, the current IFRS accounting classification of financial instruments such as the Subordinated Notes as equity instruments or as financial liabilities, as the case may be, may change and this may result in the occurrence of an Accounting Event.
+The IASB was not asked to make any decisions and has considered proposals for potential reclassification principles.
+On 29 November 2023, the IASB published the exposure draft "Financial Instruments with Characteristics of Equity (Proposed amendments to IAS 32, IFRS 7 and IAS 1)".
+The exposure draft can be commented on until 29 March 2024.
+The IASB will decide on the effective date for the proposed amendments after finalisation of the draft.
+If the amendments set out in the DP/2018/1 Paper are implemented in their current form, the current IFRS accounting classification of financial instruments such as the Subordinated Notes as equity instruments or as financial liabilities, as the case may be, may change and this may result in the occurrence of an Accounting Event.
 In such an event, the Issuer may have the option to redeem, in whole but not in part, such Subordinated Notes pursuant to the Terms and Conditions of the Notes.
-The implementation of any of the proposals set out in the DP/2018/1 Paper or any other similar such proposals that may be made in the future, including the extent and timing of any such implementation, if at all, is still uncertain.
+The implementation of any of the amendments set out in the exposure draft or any other similar such amendments that may be made in the future, including the extent and timing of any such implementation, if at all, is still uncertain.